deytalytics/dataproductpoc-docs/dp-poc.md

 ## What docs/metadata will be available in the PoC?
 The REST API will provide standard OpenAPI docs via the /docs discovery endpoint.
-The description information will also include extra [data product metadata](dp-docs_and_metadata.md)
+The description information will also include extra [data product metadata](dp-docs_and_metadata.md) This metadata will also be stored in a relational database so that it can be easily extracted to Collibra or non-REST API data consumers can view it.

 ## How will the data consumer be able to consume the data product data?
 * For a web application developer, the technical demo will demonstrate how to send http POST & GET requests to the REST API endpoints to obtain back responses with data and metadata.